-Big Creek Falls Trail is a 0.4 mile loop trail located near Stevenson, WA that features a waterfall and is good for all skill levels.
+Big Creek Falls Trail is a 0.4 mile loop trail located near Stevenson, Washington that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash